Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Triamterene (trye-AM-ter-een)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cyclosporine (Neoral®, Sandimmune®), cholestyramine (Questran®), colestipol (Colestid®), digoxin (Lanoxin®), dofetilide (Tikosyn?), lithium, methotrexate (Rheumatrex®), pain or arthritis medicine (such as aspirin, Advil®, Aleve®, Indocin®, Motrin®, Orudis®, Relafen®), tacrolimus (Prograf®), steroids (such as cortisone, prednisone), or other blood pressure (such as Accupril®, Altace®, Lotensin®, Lotrel®, Monopril®, Prinivil®, Zestoretic®, Zestril®), or low-salt milk.
+- Make sure your doctor knows if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®), cholestyramine (Questran®), colestipol (Colestid®), digoxin (Lanoxin®), dofetilide (Tikosyn?), lithium (Eskalith®, Lithobid®), methotrexate (Rheumatrex®), diabetes medicine that you take by mouth (such as chlorpropamide, Diabenese®), pain or arthritis medicine (such as aspirin, ibuprofen, indomethacin, Advil®, Aleve®, Indocin®, Motrin®, Orudis®, or Relafen®), tacrolimus (Prograf®), steroid medicine (such as corticotropin, cortisone, prednisone, or Medrol®), or other blood pressure (such as enalapril, lisinopril, Accupril®, Altace®, Lotensin®, Lotrel®, Monopril®, Prinivil®, Zestoretic®, or Zestril®), or low-salt milk.

 - Do not drink alcohol while you are using this medicine.